-They will cling to their usual preconceptions and generalizations and may even react with hostility towards other people if they have to deal with, change or feel challenged in any way.
-Past experiences of abuse or hostility are sometimes responsible.
-Unfortunately, it’s not always abuse or hostility that brings about inflexibility.
-Bad parenting can also be responsible too.
+They will cling to their usual preconceptions and generalisations and may even react with hostility if they feel challenged in any way, or have to change their thinking.
+Past experiences around abuse or hostility may sometimes be responsible.

-People with inflexible thinking will continue to base their beliefs on previous thoughts that don’t take into account new circumstances, or when facing new issues.
-New situations and changing circumstances seem daunting.
+But it’s not always abuse or hostility that brings about inflexibility.
+Bad parenting can also be the culprit.
+Children with inflexible thinking, will be adults with inflexible thinking, who will base their beliefs on previous thoughts that don’t take into account new circumstances, or new issues.
+New situations and changing circumstances are also responsible.

-As they continue to rely on familiar thought patterns, they will miss the points being expressed because they’re applying old thoughts to new circumstances, with missed opportunities and disappointments being part of the bigger picture.
+As we continue to rely on familiar thought patterns, we will miss new points being expressed because we’re applying old thoughts to current circumstances.
+We may miss out on seeing the bigger picture.
+Relationships will become strained.